View Document Text

 Item 15 – Custody

-Wealth to ensure accuracy, as the Custodian does not perform this review.
-For more information about custodians
+should review statements provided by the Custodian, as the Custodian does not perform this review.
+For more

 Item 16 – Investment Discretion